Harry Nick: Looking back

 A recurring theme of Harry Nick's later work is the economic and political "failure of Eastern European socialism".
 If ever the attempt to create a true socialist state were to be attempted [in Germany] again, the "democratic process [must be sustained] even while the rule of the bourgeoisie is overcome".

 Personal

-Harry Nick was married with, by December 1967 six children, of whom four were boys.
+Nick was married with, by December 1967 six children, of whom four were boys.

+He died on 7 December 2014 in Berlin.

 Honours and awards (selection)

 Compared to some of his colleagues who were more overtly industrious and / or more willing to follow official interpretations of party dogma unquestioningly, Nick himself found this a relatively modest haul by the standards of the time and place.
 He did not enjoy travel privileges, and made his first foreign trip - to Austria - only in 1989.
 Even then the necessary permissions were received only as a result of what Harry Nick himself described in a semi-autobographical book published in 2003, as "some kind of a tacit oversight" ("... eine Art stillschweigendes Versehen").